abatolyg/gmail_automation_playwright/README.md

-It is mini project.
+It is mini project with the playwright, pytest and python

 Requirements
-1. Login to Gmail with the playwright, pytest and python
+1. Login to Gmail
 2. Check login completed successfully (by url for now)

-Status - Betta.
-Tested for Chrome for now and the dirty version
+See log file with successfull test gmail_automation_playwright.log